 Have a Question?
 Get Real Answers.

 We welcome questions regarding the topics of philosophy, rhetoric, logic, critical thinking, and life in general.
-Please keep your questions respectful, non-political, and straightforward.
-Your question may be used (without any of your personal information) in a future article, post, video, lecture, or other mediums.
-Please remember we do not use any AI or LLM's to answer questions or produce content: We honor the talent of our in house team of lecturers, logicians, and philosophers!
+Please keep your questions respectful and straightforward.
+Please know that your question may be used (without any of your personal information) in a future article, post, video, lecture, or other mediums.
+We do not use any tools or assistance to answer questions or produce our articles: We honor the talent of our in-house team of lecturers, logicians, and philosophers!

 What is Rhetoric?